 Ice may not officially be considered a food product, but it is often served with drinks.
 Many people have made it a habit to chew the ice in their drinks, and this can be very dangerous for your teeth.
 More people break or crack teeth by chewing ice than by any other method.
 Coming in at a close second is damage to teeth from chewing on hard candy.

 The foods you consume will have a direct impact on your teeth.
-Eating heathier foods always has a positive effect.
-However, even f you do not always eat teeth-friendly foods, you can protect your teeth by brushing them soon after the meal or at least drinking some water to clean your mouth.
+Eating healthier foods always has a positive effect.
+However, even if you do not always eat teeth-friendly foods, you can protect your teeth by brushing them soon after the meal or at least drinking some water to clean your mouth.
+Additionally, there are good foods to eat after you get braces.
+You may have temporary diet restrictions while undergoing orthodontic treatment.

-Brushing your teeth regularly, flossing, and routine dental care will also help ensure that your teeth remain healthy.
+Overall, brushing your teeth regularly, flossing, and routine dental care will also help ensure that your teeth remain healthy, on top of eating healthy.